Student hopes to memorialize Breonna Taylor on UK's campus

-LEXINGTON, Ky.
-(WKYT/WYMT) - Khari Gardner, a senior at the University of Kentucky has started a petition to get part of campus renamed after Breonna Taylor, our sister station WKYT reports.
+Khari Gardner, a senior at the University of Kentucky has started a petition to get part of campus renamed after Breonna Taylor,

 The petition looks to rename the Kirwan-Blanding complex.